timshac/WekaHR/README.md

 ## Save a copy of the linked google sheet

-Save a copy of this [WekaHR Template](https://docs.google.com/spreadsheets/d/1dsoAosavrSCt88q0tjWTA6WfT7lwxBgexuUGqGGjWAQ/copy?usp=sharing) and follow the instructions in the worksheet to connect your particle to the google sheet using a webhook.
+Save a copy of this [WekaHR Google Sheets Template](https://docs.google.com/spreadsheets/d/1dsoAosavrSCt88q0tjWTA6WfT7lwxBgexuUGqGGjWAQ/copy?usp=sharing) and follow the instructions in the worksheet to connect your particle to the google sheet using a webhook.

 ## Connect particle cloud to google sheet